-- 2. If the news story is going to be inserted, then its audio and video are inserted together, creating a simultaneous audio and video cut. - 3.
+- 1. The anchor or reporter records his/her audio narration. - If the news story is going to be inserted, then its audio and video are inserted together, creating a simultaneous audio and video cut. - 3.
 If the reporter continues with speaking or more stories are to be inserted, the two first steps are repeated. - Finally, images are added where the reporter narrates the scene.
 Usually several shots are inserted for each audio segment.

-In [1] we made use of this editing procedure to detect news stories by examining the matching of audio and video cuts.
+In [2] we made use of this editing procedure to detect news stories by examining the matching of audio and video cuts.
 However, shots where the person who is speaking also appears on the image are usually characterized by a low activity.
 Now, this property will be also used to discard many false alarms.
 Finally, once the relevant segments are detected, more sophisticated (and computationally expensive) techniques, such as speaker recognition and/or face recognition, can be used to semantically index the sequence.

-3. AUDIO SEGMENTATION
+3. Audio segmentation

 The goal of speaker segmentation is to locate all the boundaries between speakers in the audio signal.
-Some speaker segmentation systems are based on silence detection [2].
+Some speaker segmentation systems are based on silence detection ([9]).
 These systems rely on the assumption that utterances of different people are separated by significant silences.
 However, reliable systems would require cooperative speakers which is not the case for broadcast news.
 Other speaker segmentation approaches are based on speaker turn detection.
 These systems aim to segment the audio data into homogeneous segments containing one speaker only.
 Usually, a two-step procedure is used, where the audio data is first split in an attempt to locate acoustic changes.
 Most of these acoustic changes will correspond to speaker turns.
 The second step is used then to validate or discard these possible turns.
-The techniques used for the first step can be classified into three different groups: phone decoding [3], hypothesis testing [4] and distance-based segmentation [5, 6].
-Distance-based segmentation approaches have proved to be more robust for non-collaborative speaker segmentation, and thus, in this paper we will use an algorithm called DISTBIC (see [6] for details) to segment the audio data.
-DISTBIC is also a two-step segmentation technique, which is inspired on the BIC algorithm developed by IBM [5].
+The techniques used for the first step can be classified into three different groups: phone decoding ([7, 8]), hypothesis testing ([14]) and distance-based segmentation ([12, 4, 5]).
+Distance-based segmentation approaches have proved to be more robust for non-collaborative speaker segmentation, and thus, in this paper we will use an algorithm called DISTBIC (see [5] for details) to segment the audio data.
+DISTBIC is also a two-step segmentation technique, which is inspired on the BIC algorithm developed by IBM ([4]).
 In the first step the distance between adjacent windows is obtained every 100ms.
-This result in a distance signal d(t).
-In our implementation we use the symmetrical Kullback-Leibler distance [7].
-Then, the significant peaks of d(t) are considered as turn candidates.
-In the second step the turn candidates are validated using the $\Delta BIC$ criteria [5].
-To that end, the acoustic vectors of adjacent segments are modeled separately using Gaussian models.
-The model of the union of the acoustic vectors of both segments is also computed, and then, the $\Delta BIC$ criteria is used to check if the likelihood of the union is greater than the likelihood of both segments individually.
-In the case that the likelihood of the union is greater the turn point is discarded.
-Otherwise the turn point is validated.
+This result in a distance signal d(t), see Figure 1.
+In our implementation we use the symmetrical Kullback-Leibler [12] distance.